darkRaspberry/darkRaspberry/README.md

 #### Do you have any blog?
 Yup we got you covered i am too much excited.
 There is a too long story how this came to life.
 The story will be in about section.
-Wanna visit just click on this👇👇.
+Wanna visit, just click on this👇👇.
 <p align="center">
   <a href="https://blog.darkraspberry.me"><img src="../../blob/master/src/blog.png" alt="blog" /><a>
 </p>